ifoxfoot/fqacalc/README.md

 #> #   ⁴​physiognomy, ⁵​duration
 ```

-`fqacalc` also comes with a real site assessment from Crooked Island,
+`fqacalc` also comes with a site assessment from Crooked Island,
 Michigan, downloaded from the [Universal FQA
 Calculator](https://universalfqa.org/).
 The data set is called
 `crooked_island` and can be used to demonstrate how the package works.